Kamala Harris boosts outreach to historically black colleges

 The California senator is seeking to mobilize students and graduates of historically black colleges and universities — known as HBCUs — as well as the country’s nine black fraternities and sororities.

-The effort getting underway Wednesday includes a website that will make it easier for people connected to these groups to organize and to advance her campaign.
+The effort getting underway Wednesday includes adding a new section to her campaign website that will make it easier for people connected to these groups to organize and to advance her candidacy.

 Supporters will be encouraged to host events that could feature Harris’ senior campaign members or surrogates.